Antiferromagnetic fluctuations and a dominant $d_{xy}$-wave pairing symmetry in nickelate-based superconductors: I. Introduction

-{\it{Introduction}} Understanding the mechanism of high-Tc superconductivity has always been a central issue in condensed matter physics\cite{PhysRev.108.1175,Bednorz1986,doi:10.1126/science.235.4793.1196,RevModPhys.60.585,Anderson_2004,RevModPhys.78.17,RevModPhys.84.1383}.
-Recently, the discovery of superconductivity in the family of Sr-doped RNiO$_2$ (R=Nd, La) has attracted great research interests, which may provide a new opportunity for further understanding unconventional superconductivity\cite{Li2019,SawatzkyAUG29,Hepting2020,PhysRevB.101.020503,PhysRevLett.124.166402,PhysRevB.101.064513,PhysRevLett.125.147003,PhysRevB.102.224506,PhysRevMaterials.4.121801,Cui_2021,PhysRevB.100.201106,PhysRevMaterials.4.084409,PhysRevLett.125.027001,LeeAPR1,OsadaNOV,zeng2021superconductivity}.
-Among them, one essential object is to identify the dominant superconducting pairing form, which remains as a major challenge of today's studies on this family.
-In a single particle tunneling experiment on Sr-doped NdNiO2 film surface, researchers detected singlet pairing but they cannot distinguish whether it is $s$-wave or $d$-wave or their mixture\cite{Gu2020}.
-At present, some theoretical studies of nickelate-based superconductors are based on models with one-orbital (Ni 3d) band structures which support these materials can be captured by a one-band Hubbard model\cite{Zhang_2021,PhysRevResearch.2.023112}, and they get a dominant $d$-wave pairing in their model\cite{Zhang_2021,PhysRevResearch.2.023112}.
-While, others propose various possibility of multiband model\cite{PhysRevB.102.100501,PhysRevB.101.060504,PhysRevB.101.020501,lu2021twoorbital,PhysRevLett.125.077003}.
-The $t-J-K$ model which consider the Kondo coupling, exists a transition between $d$-wave and ($d+is$)-wave of the dominant pairing at large hole doping\cite{PhysRevB.102.220501}.
-Research on the controversial pair symmetry of nickelate is necessary both experimentally and theoretically.
-From the viewpoint of theory, using unbiased numerical techniques is believed to be the only opportunity to win this great challenge if the electronic correlation dominates in the system.
+Understanding the mechanism of high-Tc superconductivity \cite{PhysRev.108.1175,Bednorz1986,doi:10.1126/science.235.4793.1196,RevModPhys.60.585,Anderson_2004,RevModPhys.78.17,RevModPhys.84.1383} and intertwining symmetry-breaking orders \cite{RevModPhys.87.457,annurev-conmatphys,Keimer2015} has always been a central issue in condensed matter physics.
+Recently, the discovery of superconductivity in the family of Sr-doped RNiO$_2$ (R=Nd, La, Pr) \cite{Li2019,SawatzkyAUG29,PhysRevLett.125.147003,arXiv:2201.10038,PhysRevLett.125.027001} has attracted great research interest, which may provide a new opportunity for further understanding unconventional superconductivity \cite{PhysRevB.101.020503,PhysRevLett.124.166402,PhysRevB.101.064513,PhysRevB.102.224506,PhysRevMaterials.4.121801,PhysRevB.100.201106,PhysRevMaterials.4.084409,LeeAPR1,OsadaNOV,zeng2021superconductivity}.
+Among them, one essential object is to identify the dominant superconducting pairing form, which remains a major challenge of today's studies on this family.
+In a single-particle tunneling experiment on a Sr-doped NdNiO$_2$ film surface, researchers detected singlet pairing, but they could not distinguish whether it is an $s$ wave, $d$ wave or their mixture \cite{Gu2020}.
+At present, some theoretical studies of nickelate-based superconductors have been based on models with one-orbital (Ni 3$d$) band structures that support these materials being captured by a one-band Hubbard model \cite{Zhang_2021,PhysRevResearch.2.023112,Kitatani2020}, and they have revealed a dominant $d$-wave pairing in their model \cite{Zhang_2021,PhysRevResearch.2.023112}.
+However, others have proposed various possibilities for multiband models \cite{PhysRevB.102.100501,PhysRevB.101.060504,PhysRevB.101.020501,lu2021twoorbital,PhysRevLett.125.077003,PhysRevLett.129.077002}.
+The $t-J-K$ model, which considers the Kondo coupling, exhibits a transition between the $d$ wave and ($d+is$) wave of the dominant pairing at large hole doping \cite{PhysRevB.102.220501}.
+Research on the controversial pair symmetry of nickelates is necessary both experimentally and theoretically.
+From the theoretical viewpoint, using unbiased numerical techniques is believed to be the only opportunity to achieve this goal if the electronic correlation dominates in the system.